Olympus E-M10 Comparison Review

 The E-M10's flash sync speed is 1/200 sec.

 Does the Olympus E-M10 support the Ultra High Speed (UHS) bus interface for SD cards?

 Yes, the camera can indeed use UHS-I cards (data transfer speed of up to 104 MB/s).

 Which battery does the E-M10 use?

-The camera gets its power from the BLS-5, which is a rechargeable Lithium-Ion power pack.
+The camera gets its power from the BLS-5 (here at amazon), which is a rechargeable Lithium-Ion power pack.